George Seldes: Politics and later career

-According to KGB documents, Seldes was a longtime secret member of the Communist Party since well before 1940, valued for his "major connections" in Washington.
+According to KGB documents, Seldes was a longtime secret member of the U.S. Communist Party since well before 1940 who was valued for his "major connections" in Washington.

-Seldes later wrote that In Fact was founded at the instigation of the U.S. Communist Party leadership, but he wrote that the Party worked through his partner Bruce Minton (also known as Richard Bransten) without his knowledge.
-Seldes wrote that he was unaware that Minton was a Party member who received the funds to start In Fact from the Communist Party.
-While his political positions often were similar to those in the Party in 1940, by 1948 Seldes was writing in positive terms of the anti-Soviet communism of Marshal Tito in Yugoslavia, earning him the wrath of many Communist Party loyalists in the United States.
+Seldes later wrote that In Fact was founded at the instigation of the U.S. Communist Party leadership, but he wrote that the party worked through his partner Bruce Minton (also known as Richard Bransten) without his knowledge.
+Seldes wrote that he was unaware that Minton was a party member who received the funds to start In Fact from the Communist Party.
+While his political positions often were similar to those in the Party in 1940, by 1948 Seldes was writing in positive terms of the anti-Soviet communism of Marshal Tito in Yugoslavia, which earned him the wrath of many Communist Party loyalists in the United States.
 As the Cold War took shape at the end of the decade, Seldes lost readership from both the Communists and the anti-liberal-left sentiment that was sweeping the country, including a trade union movement that had contained some of his largest audience.
 The nationwide atmosphere of McCarthyism and red-baiting further diminished his subscribers' numbers, and he was financially forced to close In Fact, which never accepted advertising, in October 1950.

 Senator Joseph McCarthy subpoenaed Seldes in 1953.
 Seldes vehemently denied Communist Party membership and was "cleared" by McCarthy's Senate subcommittee, but Seldes's greatest influence on readers had already passed.
 Seldes did publish Tell the Truth and Run in 1953, but otherwise found it difficult to publish his work throughout the 1950s.
 He was approached, however, by an old friend and colleague, I.F.
 Stone, for advice on how to start a small independent investigative newspaper.
 I.F.
 Stone's Weekly premiered in 1953, picking up where Seldes had left off.

 Largely dropping his own writing, he developed an anthology called The Great Quotations and received rejections from 20 publishers.
 It sold more than a million copies when it appeared in 1961.